CANDY-HOUSE/SesameSDK_iOS_with_DemoApp/README.md

 with your app.<br>Please note, SesameSDK currently only supports ___Sesame 2___ series or Sesame 1 that runs ___SesameOS 2___ which will be available in late 2020.

 # Configure the SDK
-1. Download SesameSDK and play with the included iPhone Demo app.
+1. Download SesameSDK and play with the included iPhone Demo app(https://testflight.apple.com/join/mK4OadTW).
 2. Drag the SesameSDK.framework and AWSAPIGateway.framework into your project.
 3. Get the **API Key** and the **Identity Pool ID** from CANDY HOUSE in order to register Sesame device and access the history.
 4. Setup the **API Key** and the **Identity Pool ID** in `didFinishLaunchingWithOptions` of `AppDelegate`.